XPRNetwork/xpr-testnet.start/README.md

 [https://github.com/AntelopeIO/leap/releases/tag/v4.0.4
 ](https://github.com/AntelopeIO/leap/releases/tag/v4.0.4)

-For example, for Ubuntu 22.04 you need to download deb leap_4.0.4-ubuntu22.04_amd64.deb
+For example, for Ubuntu 22.04 you need to download deb leap_4.0.4-ubuntu22.04_amd64.deb, note that Ubuntu 18.04 will not be any more supported in Leap.

 To install it you can use apt, but before that download it using wget command:
 ```
 wget https://github.com/AntelopeIO/leap/releases/download/v4.0.4/leap_4.0.4-ubuntu22.04_amd64.deb && apt install ./leap_4.0.4-ubuntu22.04_amd64.deb